Jon Snow (character): Season 8

 Jon returns to Winterfell and is reunited with Bran and Arya Stark.
 He learns the Wall has been breached by the White Walkers.
 Though they have readied Winterfell for battle, Sansa and the Northern lords are angry over Jon bending the knee to Daenerys.
 Jon's bond with Daenerys continues to grow, and he rides one of her dragons, Rhaegal.
 Sam tells Jon the truth about his identity as Aegon Targaryen.
 Later, Jon reveals this to Daenerys.
 The White Walkers arrive and Jon attempts to engage the Night King in single combat but is stopped when the Night King reanimates the dead to fight Jon.
-Jon attempts to pursue him to the Godswood, where Bran is waiting to lure the Night's King, but is cornered by the undead Viserion.
+Jon attempts to pursue him to the Godswood, where Bran is waiting to lure the Night King, but is cornered by the undead Viserion.
 Jon prepares to fight Viserion, but the Night King is killed by Arya, destroying the army of the dead.
 In the celebrations afterwards, Jon is praised by the wildlings.
 This troubles Daenerys, who fears the people of Westeros would prefer Jon as their ruler over her.
 Jon is troubled by his blood relation to Daenerys, causing him to withdraw from their intimacy.

 Jon assures Daenerys that he has no desire to take the Iron Throne, renouncing his claim for hers, but insists he must be honest with his sisters about his true parentage.
 Jon tells Sansa and Arya, swearing them to secrecy, but Sansa sees him as a preferable alternative to Daenerys and tells Tyrion.
 Tyrion informs Varys, who implores Jon to take the Iron Throne but Jon refuses to betray Daenerys.

 Jon leads the Northern forces to help Daenerys claim the Iron Throne.
 They take King's Landing and the city surrenders to Daenerys.
 However, having been driven mad by her recent losses and betrayals, Daenerys burns the city, killing hundreds of thousands of innocent civilians.
 Afterward, she declares she will wage war on the rest of the world until she rules the entire planet.
 Arya and Tyrion warn Jon that Daenerys will view his heritage as a threat and she is a threat to the Starks.
 Tyrion tells Jon that despite Jon's love for Daenerys, it is his duty to kill her to protect the people.
 Jon confronts Daenerys but, unable to dissuade her from further destruction, reluctantly kills her and she dies in his arms.
 Jon is imprisoned by Grey Worm and awaits execution.
 Tyrion convinces the lords of Westeros to set up a new system of kingship, with Bran elected the King of the Six Kingdoms (the North having been granted independence).
 Bran sentences Jon to the Night's Watch to appease Daenerys' supporters as a compromise.
 Jon returns to Castle Black and leads the wildlings to return to their lands beyond the Wall.